-First, France deployed its flagship, the nuclear-powered aircraft carrier “Charles de Gaulle” to eastern Mediterranean, under the claim that Erdogan did not commit to the “red lines” imposed by Macron.
+First, France deployed its flagship, the nuclear-powered aircraft carrier “Charles de Gaulle” to the Eastern Mediterranean, under the claim that Erdogan did not commit to the “red lines” imposed by Macron.
 It is unclear when and how Macron got the right or the capacity to impose “red lines” on any of the conflicting parties in the Mediterranean.
-Turkish Defense Minister, Hulusi Akar, after he completed a flight on an F-16 fighter jet over northern Aegean, on September 3rd, said: “those who came from thousands of kilometers to act as guardian angels are not accepted.
+Turkish Defense Minister, Hulusi Akar, after he completed a flight on an F-16 fighter jet over the northern Aegean, on September 3rd, said: “Those who came from thousands of kilometers to act as guardian angels are not accepted.
 They should leave as they came.
-France is not a guarantor country, it holds no agreement, it is not the representative of the European Union.
+France is not a guarantor country, it holds no agreement, and it is not the representative of the European Union.
 What brought [France] here?"
 Meanwhile, the Greeks are applauding France for intervening!

-Two days after France’s “redline” military intervention, the United States decided to partially lift the arms embargo imposed on Cyprus since 1987, and US Secretary of State vowed to deepen security cooperation with Nicosia to counter the Turkish threat.
-One week before that, the United States Navy joined Turkey and Greece on two separate naval exercises in eastern Mediterranean.
+Two days after France’s “redline” military intervention, the United States decided to partially lift the arms embargo imposed on Cyprus since 1987, and the US Secretary of State vowed to deepen security cooperation with Nicosia to counter the Turkish threat.
+One week before that, the United States Navy joined Turkey and Greece on two separate naval exercises in the Eastern Mediterranean.

-One day after this, On September 4th, the NATO Secretary General Jens Stoltenberg, finally, decided to intervene.
+One day after this, On September 4th, NATO Secretary General Jens Stoltenberg, finally, decided to intervene.
 In a press briefing, he mentioned that “following discussions with Greek and Turkish leaders, the two [NATO] allies have agreed to enter into technical talks at NATO to establish mechanisms for military de-confliction to reduce the risk of incidents and accidents in the Eastern Mediterranean.”
 The reaction of Greece and Turkey to Stoltenberg’s statement was surprising and counter-intuitive.